zachtjones/Multi-Language-Classifier/README.md

 These languages were chosen because they all share the Latin/Roman character set, so there is some skill involved in knowing what language the sentence is.

-"The Odyssey" was chosen as input data as it is in the public domain and it a fairly large text.
+"The Odyssey" was chosen as input data as it is in the public domain and it's a fairly large text.

 ## Setup
-This project is the backend for a language classification API, and related API's.

-This is written using:
-* Kotlin (for the JVM)
+This project requires these to be installed on your machine to run:
+* Gradle
-  * requires Java 17+
+* Java JDK 17+

+Tools/Libraries used:
+* Kotlin
-* Spring Boot
+* Spring Boot - used for dependency injection
-* Netflix DGS (GraphQL framework for Spring)
+* Netflix DGS (domain graph service) - used for GraphQL Layer
+* Jackson - used for JSON parsing
+* KoTest - used in unit tests for their assertion framework

 To use in an IDE, import using gradle and set it to use java 17+